MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-CsPhoneNumberAssignment.md

 ## PARAMETERS

 ### -Identity
 The Id of the specific user or resource account.
-Can be specified using the ObjectId, the SIP address or the e-mail address.
+Can be specified using the ObjectId, the SIP address or the UserPrincipalName.

 ```yaml
 Type: System.String